Advertisement

 FALSE

 Genital herpes is not associated with cervical cancer.
-Cervical cancer is linked with another virus - the genital wart or human papilloma virus (HPV).
-This virus is also sexually transmitted.
-Women should have regular Pap smears to detect early signs of cervical cancer.
+Cervical cancer is linked with another virus – the human papilloma virus (HPV).
+This virus causes warts and is also sexually transmitted.
+Women should have regular cervical screening tests to detect early cervical cancer.
 A vaccine is available against some strains of HPV.

 7. A full STI test detects genital herpes.